 For one, you can check your state's insurance department to confirm that a prospective company is licensed.
 You can also use A.M.
 Best to check the financial strength of a company.

 (By the way, Esurance is proud to have an A+ rating from A.M.
-Best and the BBB.
+Best.
 But we don't like to brag.)